Hitman told associates he would take out target with ‘one shot to head’

 Imre Arakas (60), with an address in Sopruse, Tallinn, Estonia, admitted earlier this month to conspiring with others not before the court to murder James Gately in Northern Ireland between April 3rd and April 4th last year, contrary to Section 71 of the Criminal Justice Act 2006.

-Paul Greene SC, prosecuting, told the court on Friday the maximum sentence for such an offence is 10 years in prison.
+Paul Greene SC, prosecuting, told the court on Friday the maximum sentence for such an offence was 10 years in prison.

 Dressed in a blue vest and wearing his silver hair long to his shoulders, Arakas sat in the dock facing the court during the sentence hearing as Detective Inspector David Gallagher, from the Drugs and Organised Crime Bureau, summarised the facts of the case.